-We are flying to Seoul directly from Warsaw with LOT – Polish Airlines, which has inaugurated direct flight connection with South Korea last year (2018).
+We are flying to Seoul directly from Warsaw with LOT – Polish Airlines, which inaugurated a direct flight connection with South Korea last year (2018).
 Flying time is less than 10 hours.

 Day 2.
 Arrival to Seoul

-We are arriving to Seoul in the morning.
-Picking up our pocket Wi-Fi, buying and loading T-money cards for public transport and getting to the AREX train station, takes us about 30 minutes.
-Traveling by train to the city center (Seoul station) takes one hour.
+We are arriving in Seoul in the morning.
+Picking up our pocket Wi-Fi, buying and loading T-money cards for public transport, and getting to the AREX train station take about 30 minutes.
+Travelling by train to the city centre (Seoul station) takes one hour.

 - In the afternoon, Namsan Park – the largest park in Seoul, in the heart of which there is the N-Seoul Tower.